bxdoan/bxdoan/README.md

 <div align="center">

-> It is at the moment of death that humanity has value.
+> There are some flowers you only see when you take detours

-> — Archer —
+> — Tanaka Saeko —

 </div>